Love variety? Pinery Provincial Park might be your ideal winter vacation spot.

 Pinery sits within the Lake Huron snowbelt.
 When a major storm hits, the park may receive 40+ cm of snow in mere hours.

-Go for a skate on Pinery’s outdoor skating rink, slide down the hill on your toboggan, or warm up in the heated chalet.
+Go for a skate on Pinery’s outdoor skating rink or slide down the hill on your toboggan!

 Wondering if there’s snow?
-Check our Ski Report for up-to-date winter conditions in the park.
+Check our Snow Report for up-to-date winter conditions in the park.

 3. Winter birding